PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     <img src="assets/login.png" width="270" height="550"/>

-    If you are associated with single account, you are redirected to the **Pending Jobs** page.
+    If you are associated to a single account, the application opens the **Pending Jobs** page.

     Otherwise, select an account from the list of accounts.